-The diagonal alignment also would require removal of the land outcrop north of Polaris Point but to a greater extent than the parallel alignment (NAVFAC Pacific 2008).
-By dismissing this alternative, the potential direct impact of dredging more coral is avoided.
+The diagonal alignment also would require removal of the land outcrop north of Polaris Point but to a greater extent.
 A harbor control tower located at the point would have to be relocated.
+By dismissing this alternative, a potential direct impact to coral is avoided.
 The diagonal alignment alternative has the primary storm wave energy perpendicular to the wharf structure rather than along the shore.
 Of all the alignment alternatives, the diagonal alignment is the one that would be most exposed to storm waves.
 A more substantial structure would be required to prevent buckling in deep water when subjected to wave forces.
 There would be additional construction costs to achieve the stability required.
-The comparative estimated costs between the diagonal to shore alignment versus the parallel to shore with the reduced turning basin radius is \$368 million dollars for the diagonal alignment and \$324 million dollars for the Polaris Point parallel to shore alignment (NAVFAC Pacific 2008).
 The diagonal alignment has the additional disadvantage of poor aesthetics.
 The nearby bay and beach are potential family recreational areas with planned amenities for the Polaris Point Field and recreation area.
 The massive wharf structure would obstruct views from the beach.